 As one of the longest countries in the world, Norway is packed with exciting places to go and both brand new and historic places to stay, many of which are fully booked in high season and in some cases nearly a year in advance.
 But if you move your plans a week or two back or forth, there are still usually rooms available in the lesser visited periods.

 “The fact that the Whale Safari in Andenes is open practically all year round has helped other businesses like restaurants and hotels to be able to extend their availability way beyond the traditional high season”, Tollefsen says.

 “A great trend is that even small shops and services that used to be open only in the high season now keep their doors open almost all year round”, Tollefsen says enthusiastically.

 “Our local grocery store closed down several times before new owners took over the business and changed it into Nordmela landhandleri, which in addition to basic goods offers a great variety of local food and other delicacies.
 They also serve food and drink you can enjoy in the store or as takeaway”, he says.

 “Speciality places like that are becoming increasingly popular all year round by a new type of tourists who are genuinely interested in local life.”

-In 2016, tourism at Norwegian hotels increased by 12 percent, a big jump for the second year in a row.
+In 2016, tourism at Norwegian hotels increased by 12 per cent, a huge jump for the second year in a row.

 July is by far the peak season, followed by August and June.
 In May and September, less than a third of the hotel rooms were occupied compared to the high season.

-Over the last years Norway has experienced a noticeable more important increase in the number of foreign travellers than its neighbouring, Scandinavian countries.
+Over the last years, Norway has experienced a noticeably more important increase in the number of foreign travellers than its neighbouring Scandinavian countries.

 Frequently visited Norwegian destinations all report similar reasons to go right before or right after the crowd.